Boy seaman

 A boy seaman (plural boy seamen) is a boy who serves as seaman or is trained for such service.

 Royal Navy

-In the British naval forces, where there was a need to recruit enough hands to man the vast fleet of the British Empire, extensive regulations existed concerning the selection and status of boys enlisted to keep filling the ranks.
+In the British Royal Navy, where there was a need to recruit enough hands to man the vast fleet of the British Empire, extensive regulations existed concerning the selection and status of boys enlisted to keep filling the ranks.

-Various specific terms were introduced for different, age- and exam-related stages in a boy's potential career:
+Various specific terms were introduced for different age- and exam-related stages in a boy's potential career: